Xochitepec

 Xochitepec is a municipio (municipality) of the state of Morelos, in central Mexico.
 Xochitepec is also the name of its principal township and seat of the municipal government.
 It is located approximately 13 km (8.1 mi) to the south of the capital of Morelos, Cuernavaca, on the southern outskirts of that city's greater metropolitan area.

 The municipality reported 68,984 inhabitants in the year 2015 census.
 1.65% of the population speak an indigenous language.

 The toponym Xochitepec [ʃot͡ʃiˈtepek] comes from the Nahuatl language, meaning "on the hill of flowers".
 The name may refer to a buried pyramid located at Kilometer 92 along the Mexico City-Acapulco highway, or it could refer to a hill in the center of the city that serves as the pedestal for a public clock.

+In 2023, Xochitepec was designated a Pueblo Mágico by the Mexican government, recognizing its cultural and historical importance.

 History

 Prehispanic History

 Excavations in Zazacatla show the area was inhabited between 800-500 BCE.
 Xochicalco was inhabited from A.D.
 200, with its peak from A.D.
 700-900.
 Tlahuica settlements date from the 14th century.